 - If a student is denied an academic adjustment or use of an auxiliary aid by an instructor, or finds that the academic adjustment/auxiliary aid provided is ineffective, the student can appeal by following these steps:

 - Students are encouraged to initially discuss the problem with the instructor.
 If the student has attempted to talk with his/her instructor, the student will be advised to follow the District Student Grievance policy, explained in the college catalog.
-The student's DESP counselor can be invited to participate in the discussion if the student desires.
+The student is encouraged to invite their DESP counselor to participate in the discussion, if they desire.
+DESP (408) 741-2010, despFREEWEST_VALLEY

-- If no resolution to the complaint is found with the instructor, the student should contact the Coordinator of DESP at 408-741-2620 who will investigate the complaint and seek an appropriate resolution.
+- If no resolution to the complaint is found with the instructor, the student should contact Amy Delevett, Director of DESP/ADA Compliance Coordinator at 408-741-2620 or amy.delevettFREEWEST_VALLEY – The complaint will be investigated, and an appropriate resolution will be explored.

 - If the issue is not resolved, the appeal should be directed to the ADA/504 Compliance Officer, Associate Vice Chancellor of Human Resources, (408) 741-2060, who will make an interim decision pending a final resolution.
 The interim decision will be made within five working days.
 An investigation will be conducted leading to a final resolution within sixty days.

-- If a student believes that he/she has been subject to discrimination related to a disability, he/she should file a written complaint pursuant to the District’s policy against unlawful harassment and discrimination with the college's ADA/504 Compliance Officer.
-Alternately, he/she can file a grievance directly with the State Chancellor’s Office or with the Office of Civil Rights.
+- If a student believes that they have been subject to discrimination related to a disability, they may file a written complaint pursuant to the District’s policy against unlawful harassment and discrimination with the college's ADA Compliance Officer, Amy Delevett.
+Alternatively, they can file a grievance directly with the State Chancellor’s Office or with the Office of Civil Rights.